Sections

 We can make some general remarks to start with.

-The oldest rock is zircon crystals from Western Australia that is dated to 4.4 Gyr (Wikipedia: Oldest dated rocks: Oldest terrestrial material).
+Note that the oldest Earth rock known is zircon crystals from Western Australia that is dated to 4.4 Gyr (Wikipedia: Oldest dated rocks: Oldest terrestrial material).

 We know that ocean basin crust is created at